Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 *   **Direct User Communication:** Includes forms for users to contact the teacher directly and provide valuable feedback on the application.
 *   **Localization:** The application supports multiple languages for a global user base.
 *   **Image Upload in Chat:** Users can now upload images directly into the chat, allowing the AI to analyze and discuss visual content.
+*   **Secure PDF Viewer:** A built-in, secure PDF viewer allows users to view course materials directly within the app without leaving the platform.
+*   **Community Feedback Wall:** A transparent space for users to share their thoughts, support the project, and see what others are saying.
+*   **Tiered Access Control:** Content visibility is managed based on user subscription plans (Plan 1, Plan 2) and authentication status.

 ## Getting Started